Perry Mason: Character

-As a child, Gardner read the magazine Youth's Companion, published by the Perry Mason Company - a name Gardner later borrowed for his fictional attorney.
-Gardner provided more information about Mason's character in earlier novels while knowledge of his character is largely taken for granted in the later works, the television series and movies.
-In the first novel (The Case of the Velvet Claws, 1933), Mason describes himself in the following way:
+As a child, Gardner read the magazine Youth's Companion, published by the Perry Mason Company, a name he later borrowed for his fictional attorney.
+Gardner provided more information about Mason's character in earlier novels, while knowledge of his character is largely taken for granted in the later works, the television series, and films.
+In the first novel (The Case of the Velvet Claws, 1933), Mason describes himself:

 "You'll find that I'm a lawyer who has specialized in trial work, and in a lot of criminal work...I'm a specialist on getting people out of trouble.
 They come to me when they're in all sorts of trouble, and I work them out ...
 If you look me up through some family lawyer or some corporation lawyer, he'll probably tell you that I'm a shyster.
 If you look me up through some chap in the District Attorney's office, he'll tell you that I'm a dangerous antagonist but he doesn't know very much about me."

 Gardner depicts Mason as a relentless attorney attracted to complex, unconventional cases that appear unwinnable.
-He frequently accepts clients on a whim based on his curiosity about their problem, for a minimal retainer, and finances the investigation of their cases himself if necessary.
+He frequently accepts clients on a whim, driven by curiosity about their problems, for a minimal retainer, and finances the case investigations himself when necessary.
 In The Case of the Caretaker's Cat (1935), his principal antagonist, District Attorney Hamilton Burger, says: "You're a better detective than you are a lawyer.
 When you turn your mind to the solution of a crime, you ferret out the truth."
-In The Case of the Moth-Eaten Mink (1952), a judge who has just witnessed one of the lawyer's unusual tactics says: "Mr. Mason...from time to time you seem to find yourself in predicaments from which you extricate yourself by unusual methods which invariably turn out to be legally sound.
+In The Case of the Moth-Eaten Mink (1952), a judge who witnesses one of Mason's unusual tactics says: "Mr. Mason...from time to time you seem to find yourself in predicaments from which you extricate yourself by unusual methods which invariably turn out to be legally sound.
 The Court feels you are fully capable of looking after your own as well as your clients' interests."

 Another frequent antagonist, Lieutenant Arthur Tragg of the homicide squad, has a discussion with Mason about his approach to the law.
-Mason is recovering from having been poisoned, and Tragg is investigating.
-In The Case of the Drowsy Mosquito (1943) he says:
+Mason is recovering from poisoning, and Tragg is investigating.
+In The Case of the Drowsy Mosquito (1943), he says:

 "How does it feel to be the victim for once? … You've been sticking up for criminals and now you can see the other side of the picture."

-"Not 'sticking up for criminals,'" (Mason) protested indignantly.
+"Not 'sticking up for criminals,'" Mason protested indignantly.
 "I have never stuck up for any criminal.
 I have merely asked for the orderly administration of an impartial justice ...
 Due legal process is my own safeguard against being convicted unjustly.
 To my mind, that's government.
 That's law and order."